Turbulence, Coherence and Collapse: Three Phases for Core Evolution: Conclusions

 \section{Conclusions}

 We present a method to identify, track and characterize the evolution of dynamic gas structures in simulations.
 Our method is general and is applicable to other numerical models of star formation.
-Unlike many previous core identification and analysis methods, we do not make \textit{a priori} assumptions about the physical properties of the cores or their density and velocity dispersion distributions.
-This is done with the help of PCA decomposition and the \textit{k}-means clustering algorithm.
+Unlike many previous core identification and analysis methods, we do not make a priori assumptions about the physical properties of the cores or their density and velocity dispersion distributions.

 To provide a complete picture of core formation and evolution that links turbulent molecular clouds to star-forming cores, we study the formation, evolution and collapse of dense cores identified in an MHD simulation.
 We identify all independent density structures above 10$^4$ cm$^{-3}$ in the simulation using the dendrogram algorithm.
-We utilize unsupervised machine learning techniques, PCA and the \textit{k}-means clustering algorithm, to analyze the full density and velocity dispersion profiles.
-We then track the cores as they evolve and move across both the simulation and the PCA space.
-As a result, we find there exists a core evolutionary sequence consisting of three distinct phases.
-Phase I corresponds to the formation of turbulent density structures in the molecular cloud.
-Phase I cores have turbulent internal velocity dispersions and shallower density profiles, and they remain largely not bound by self-gravity.
-Phase II corresponds to the dissipation of turbulence and the formation of coherent regions, defined as a region with subsonic and nearly uniform velocity dispersion, within the cores.
+For each core we construct a data vector comprised of the density and velocity dispersion profiles, core mass, radius, coherent region radius, total velocity dispersion, density exponent, kinetic energy and gravitational energy.
+We utilize prototype learning to characterize the core data features, FCM to cluster the data, and UMAP to project the information into a two-dimensional space.
+We then track the cores as they evolve and move across both the simulation and the learned prototype space.
+As a result, we find three distinct evolutionary phases.
+Phase I represents unbound turbulent structures; we refer to this phase as the turbulent phase.
+Since these cores are unbound, they must gain mass or become quiescent in order to form stars.
+Phase I cores have turbulent internal velocity dispersions and shallow density profiles.
+Phase II corresponds to the dissipation of turbulence and the formation of an extended coherent region, which is defined as a region with subsonic and nearly uniform velocity dispersion.
 Phase II cores resemble observed coherent cores, including ones that are not bound by self-gravity like the droplets observed by \citet{Chen_2019a}.
-Phase III cores are characterized by gravitational infall, which dominates the internal dynamics.
+We refer to this phase as the coherent phase.
+Phase III cores are characterized by gravitational infall, which often dominates the internal dynamics.
 Phase III cores include both gravitationally bound prestellar and protostellar cores.
+They also tend to be more compact and lie in more clustered regions.
+About 23\% of these cores contain protostars, such that this group contains 96\% of the protostellar cores.
+Consequently, we refer to Phase III as the prestellar/protostellar phase.
+We estimate typical lifetimes of